AlexandreFenyo/net-monitor/README.md

   Such a probe runs in the net-monitor server and is associated to a data set.
 Each time it collects a data, this data is pushes into the data set.
 There is currently one type of internal probe: SNMP probes, that collect network interfaces throughput.

     Internal probes are configured with a constant lifetime, that is the lifetime they specify when pushing a data to the data set.
-It must always be greater or equal to 0 second, or -1 to represent the global default life time configured in the server.
+It must always be greater or equal to 0 second, or -1 to represent the global default lifetime configured in the server.

 - external probes :